Eagle LogoPEPTIDE INITIATIVE

 Wound healing breakthrough

-Studies show GHRP-6 improves wound healing quality and reduces scarring, suggesting it helps the body repair itself beyond just growth.
+Studies demonstrate GHRP-6 improves wound healing quality and reduces scarring in animal models.
+The peptide appears to help the body repair itself across multiple tissue types.

 2017

-A dose-escalation safety trial in healthy human volunteers confirms that GHRP-6 is safe when given intravenously at clinical doses.
+A dose-escalation safety trial in healthy human volunteers in Havana confirms that intravenous GHRP-6 is safe at clinical doses.
+No serious adverse events reported.
+Path to organ-protection trials opens.

 2020

-Over 40 years after Bowers' first observation, GHRP-6 research continues worldwide, with active studies on tissue protection, wound healing, and heart defense.
+Over four decades after Bowers' first accidental observation, GHRP-6 research continues worldwide with active studies on tissue protection, wound healing, cardiac defense, and liver repair — applications its creator never imagined.

 The Science